JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_12/lecture.md

 ## Vector uncertainty
-To represent the uncertainty
-The approach above competely ignores the covariances between variables.
-While it is possible to do it linearnly in the same fashion, the approach suffer from a loss of precision under non-linearity.
+The previous approach competely ignores the covariances between variables.
+Even if we tract covariances linearnly in the same fashion, the approach will suffer from a loss of precision under non-linearity.

 A more sophisticated approach is based on moment matching:
 ```math